 Additional Funding Sources

-There is an abundance of government and private financial support available to non-profit organizations.
+There is an abundance of government and private financial support available to non-profit organisations.
 Some are of a general nature and others are quite project specific.

-Training Funding Quick Reference Guide from Training Policy Commitee for the Yukon First Nations Funding Forum on February 14, 2017
+Yukon First Nation Training and Capacity Building Funding Quick Reference Guide from the Training Policy Committee for the Yukon First Nations Funding Forum on February 14, 2017.

 There are three funding tiers, each with its own application deadline.